trntv/apis-list/apis/jservice/jservice.md

 # Jservice

 Trivia Questions.
-Get answers, (and the correct questions) from 20+ years of Jeopardy episodes
+Get answers (and the correct questions) from 20+ years of Jeopardy episodes

 ##  🔗 Links
 **Docs / Website**: http://jservice.io